Skip to content

 Can I book a kosher hotel in Jerusalem directly, or do I need a concierge?

 You can always book direct.
 Most families work with a concierge like JRM when the trip is multi-generational, on a Yom Tov, involves a simcha, or has specific accessibility, kashrus, or Shabbos requirements that the hotel front desk is not set up to hold in advance.
-The rate you get through us is the same as direct.
+Our rate is more than the hotel's direct rate, on purpose — meals, early check-in, late check-out, and all coordination are included, and every quote shows both numbers.

 How close are the kosher hotels to the Kotel?